Joshwgaming/Discord.js-Bad-Words/srv/README.md

 # Discord.js-Bad-Words - Mute/Warn for harmful/malicious words

-Automatically delete messages that contain bad links and permanently mute the user for doing so.

 In here you will find the raw source code for Bad-Words for you to merge with your current code.

 Like the standalone bot, I recommend placing the BadLinks stuff in a seperate automod folder to keep it organized.
 Alternatively it will work if you chuck it all in the index.js file.